beastapple/100-days-of-code/r1-log.md

 ### R1D9 1 Feb
 Saturday with no plans means I've had a LOT of time to dig into stuff!
 Spent a couple hours on 100devs javascript, then a bit the bullet and did a bunch of work on the companies data dashboard.
 The study from the last couple days has helped a lot but definitely much more valuable to spend time coding.
 Feeling like it's getting somewhere!

+### R1D10 2 Feb
+Finished this tutorial [TTS & Translate App | Serverless Functions, Google Translate & Web Speech API ](https://www.youtube.com/watch?v=V0P3Opf-zUs&t=1448s&ab_channel=TraversyMedia) which was super useful to get a real-world idea of how these javasccript bits and pieces will actually come together.
+It's the first time I've done anything serverless, which is really cool!